Search

 When you make changes to either the Application Template or the Environment Variables file, a new environment configuration is created and deployed.

 If you have GitOps enabled, any changes you make to the configuration files are only updated from your repo, and no longer from the Release UI.
-It is possible, however, to set configuration immutable keys in the UI that GitOps would not be allowed to modify.
+It is still possible to update the configurations manually, but the next push from your repository will override the manual updates.
+There are a few exceptions noted below.

 Whenever you modify and save an environment's configuration, the environment's configuration version number is incremented.
 The version number is made up of the version of the Application Template the environment was based on (the first digit), and the version of the environment-specific configuration currently deployed (the second digit).
 Changes to an environment's configuration will not change the first digit of an environment's version number.
 Saving an environment configuration file or environment variables file will change the second digit, incrementing the number by one.